Follow the directions in the dialog box after pressing the <START> button. The <EXPLAIN> button may be pressed to see how to do the example.

 You are to decide if the fraction on the left is less than, equal to, or greater than the fraction on the right.
 You will choose < for less than, = for equal to, or > for greater than.
 Shown in the dialog box are your choices of <, >, or =.

 If the denominators are the same, the fraction with the larger numerator is larger and if the numerators are the same, the fraction with the larger denominator is smaller.

 The following compare fractions illustration was made by Compare Fractions With Circles Designer:

 The fractions 2⁄5 and 1⁄2 are pictured below:

 Let's make the denominators the same so that we can compare the numerators.
 Fractions with the same denominators are like fractions.

 Here, we will introduce the idea of the least common denominator or LCD.
-LCD is an idea that will be used in comparing fractions, and in adding and subtracting fractions.
+LCD is an idea that will be used in comparing, adding, and subtracting fractions.
 The LCD is the smallest number that both 5 and 2 will divide into evenly.
-Ten is the LCD for the fractions 2/5 and 1/2 because both denominators 5 and 2 divide evenly into 10.
+Ten is the LCD for the fractions 2⁄5 and 1⁄2 because both denominators 5 and 2 divide evenly into 10.;

 See the program RENAME IN HIGHER TERMS for more information on renaming fractions.